Goli4thus/linvstmanager/README.md

 Here some default values can be specified.

 #### General
 - _Link folder_: The folder where all softlink will be created in and therefore the only location your DAW needs to be pointed at to "scan".
+It's assumed that the specified folder is a dedicated folder which is only being used by _LinVstManager_ (otherwise the feature _orphan detection_ will remove the VSTs not managed by _LinVstManager_ if being told during startup to clean up orphans).

 After all that, take a moment and explore the menu bar.
 Some operations are also available via right mouse click.
 Furthermore every operation can be done using a keyboard shortcut as well.